Bernard Marie Fansaka Biniama: Bishop

 Pope Francis appointed him Bishop of the Roman Catholic Diocese of Popokabaka on 29 June 2020.
 He was consecrated and installed at Popokabaka on 23 August 2020 by the hands of Cardinal Fridolin Ambongo Besungu, Archbishop of Kinshasa assisted by Cardinal Laurent Monsengwo Pasinya, Archbishop Emeritus of Kinshasa and Bishop José Moko Ekanga, Bishop of Idiofa.

+On 28 January 2026, Pope Leo XIV accepted the resignation letter submitted by Bishop Bernard Marie Fansaka Biniama from the pastoral care of the Diocese of Popokabaka.
+The Holy Father appointed the Reverend Abbot Cyrille Ikomba Mankelele to be Apostolic Administrator of the diocese until a suitable successor bishop is appointed.